-The volunteer should speak in the first instance to the Co-Director to see if the concern can be resolved.
+The volunteer should speak in the first instance to the Director to see if the concern can be resolved.

-Where the issue is not resolved to the volunteer's satisfaction, he or she should speak to a member of the management committee, ie Chair, Vice-Chair, about any concerns he or she may have.
+Where the issue is not resolved to the volunteer's satisfaction, he or she should speak to a member of the management committee, i.e. the Chair, about any concerns he or she may have.